smfarjad/CYBR8420_Team3/Project_Proposal.md

 7. Data tampering

 **Security Features:**
+Following are the key security features, which are used by Salt, these security features enable safe operations of the system.
 ![alt text](https://github.com/smfarjad/CYBR8420_Team3/blob/main/images/key-management.png)

-AES Encryption- Encrpyts communication between master and minions
+- **Encrypted Communication:** Salt uses AES for encrypting the communication channel between central control server (i.e., master) and its connected nodes (i.e., minions).
+Besides communication, it uses encryptiion

-External Authentication- Allows login via PAM, GitHub, etc., for user-based access
+- **External Authentication:** - For providing external authnetication, salt allows login via PAM, GitHub, etc., for user-based access.

-Encrypted Pillars- Stores sensitive data in encrypted form

-Job Logging and Auditing- Tracks who ran what command, where they ran it, and when
+- **Encrypted Pillars:** - The senstive data is stored in in encrypted form.

+- **Job Logging and Auditing:** - The logging is ensured for tracking the history and details of the commands used by the users.

-PKI Authentication- Uses public/private keys to authenticate minions to the master
+- **PKI Authentication:** Salt uses public/private keys to authenticate minions to the master.

-Minion Blacklist/Whitelist- Blocks unauthorized minions from connecting
+- **Minion Blacklist/Whitelist:**  Salt also maintains list for blocking unauthorized minions from connecting the master.

-Role-Based Access Control- Limits what users can do based on roles and permissions
+- **Role-Based Access Control:** - The users are constrained by permissions pertinent to their assigned roles.

 ### Security Features Documentation
 https://docs.saltproject.io/salt/user-guide/en/latest/topics/security.html#